Sakhalin sturgeon: Identification

 The Sakhalin sturgeon is recorded to be the colors of olive-green and dark green.
 Its sides have a yellowish white color and it includes an olive green stripe.
 The bottom lip of this species is split into two.

 Distribution

 The Sakhalin sturgeon is commonly found in the areas of Northwest Pacific, Bering Sea, Tumnin or Datta river, northern Japan, and Korea.
 This species currently spawns persistently in the Tumnin River.

 Threats

 The threats that are affecting the population of the Sakhalin sturgeon include illegal poaching, trawling, accidental bycatch, pollution, and construction of dams.

 Currently, the species' population is significantly decreasing and is on the brink of extinction.

-Common names

-The common names of the Sakhalin sturgeon in various languages include the following: